ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 essentially comprised downloading all of the libraries needed to run and execute the book samples and create a "Hello World"-ish test infrastructure.

+Chapter 1 came together reasonably easily on a fairly relaxed scheduled, as it wasn't due until the first week of January.
+I had time to create the example application and tests that would be used throughout the entire book.
+I had a little bit of acclimating to formatting the document per required guidelines and generating acceptable screenshot image files, but it wasn't too bad.

+I turned in the chapter draft on the scheduled due date, and thus started my first milestone for actually *writing* a book!

+## Some Unexpected Surprises

 * TODO Relatively straightforward.